developerdurgadevi/developerdurgadevi/README.md

-- 👋 Hi, I’m Durgadevi
+- Vanakam I'm Durgadevi
-- 👀 I’m interested in Android Development and Gaming
+- I’m interested in Android Development and Gaming
-- 🌱 I’m currently learning unity 3D
+- I’m currently learning Machine-learning(python)
-- 💞️ I’m looking to collaborate on open source project
+- I’m looking on guidance to develop my skills
-- 📫 How to reach me @mail : developerdurgadevi@gmail.com
+- Reach me @gmail : developerdurgadevi@gmail.com

 <!---
 developerdurgadevi/developerdurgadevi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.